Influence of single observations on the choice of the penalty parameter in ridge regression: Simulated data examples

-We now illustrate how shrinkers and expanders could be detected by assessing the curves of $\hat{\lambda}(w_i)$ through a simulation study.
+We now use simulated data to illustrate our approach.
 In order to have realistic high-dimensional data, we use as input the gene expression profiles ($p=19411$) of $40$ samples of glioma progenitor cells\footnote{The data are available in the EMBL-EBI ArrayExpress database (\texttt{www.ebi.ac.uk/arrayexpress}) under accession number E-GEOD-76990.}. \citet{moeckel2014response} collected them to study whether genes held predictive information regarding the outcome for tyrosine kinase inhibitor (Sunitinib) treatment of glioblastoma cancer cells.
 In our study, we instead create simulated outcomes $y_i = \boldsymbol{x}_i^T\boldsymbol{\beta}+\varepsilon_i,$ where $\varepsilon_i\sim\mathcal{N}(0,1)$ for $i=1,...,n$.
 For easy visualization of the high-dimensional data, the regression coefficients $\boldsymbol{\beta}$ are constructed to be a small perturbation of the first principal component loadings of the genomic data.

-We consider five different scenarios, three of them shown in Figure \ref{fig:Simulations}, the remaining two in the Supplementary Material.
-For each scenario, we add a scatter plot of the outcome against the first principal component, which explains $24.72\%$ of the total variance of the original data.
+In addition to the curves of $\hat{\lambda}(w_i)$, we report a scatter plot of the outcome against the first principal component, which explains $24.72\%$ of the total variance of the original data.
 The scatter plots also show the regression line (dashed) of the outcome against the first principal component and the horizontal line (dotted) of the mean outcome.
 The curves and corresponding points of notable observations are highlighted.

-\paragraph{Scenario 1: no influential points} When there are no particularly influential points, the $\hat{\lambda}(w_i)$ curves for all observations have similar behavior, i.e., none of them stands out noticeably.
-Figure S.1 in the Supplementary Material displays this situation with the corresponding PCA plot, in which all observations have outcomes close to the regression line.